SebilleK/BubbleMap/README.md

 bun pm trust --all # if needed, trust all the dependencies to install them
 ```

-Make sure you trust all of them to finish this process if need be.
 Check again your .env file is correct, the host should be: **DB_HOST=127.0.0.1**.

 Next we should generate the prisma client and deploy our schema: